Shoulder Impingement: You Can’t Fire Canons Out of a Canoe

 Once you have created static stability with the anatomical Iso exercise above, you need to teach your shoulder to maintain stability whilst moving.
 Try this Serratus Anterior Wall Slide exercise to retrain your muscles around your shoulder to stabilise the scapula through its normal range of motion.

-- Stand facing wall with Foam roller up rest (at chest height)
+- Stand facing a wall with Foam roller up rest (at chest height)

 - Keeping forearms parallel roll foam roller up the wall